Jkhall81/Django-Recipe-API/README.md

 ## Testing

-All testing done with Django and Django testing framework, and the Django Rest Framework test client / testing utilities.
+All testing done with Django and the Django Rest Framework test client / testing utilities.
 Tests are located within test folders for each respective app within the Django project.